jcvasquezc/AEspeech/README.md

 # AEspeech
-Architecture and trained models for the paper "Parallel Representation Learning for the Classification of Pathological Speech" submitted to JSTSP, 2019
+This repository contains the architecture and trained models for the paper "Parallel Representation Learning for the Classification of Pathological Speech" submitted to the IEEE Journal on Selected Topics in Signal Processing, 2019